 Pay attention to the road around you.
 Avoid multitasking or distracted driving, and make a habit of looking at everything going on around you.
 Observe traffic patterns and other drivers around you.
 Often, especially in unfamiliar areas, this can prevent you from accidentally engaging in reckless driving behavior.

 While you may control your own driving behaviors, you cannot control how someone else behaves behind the wheel.
 You can, however, decrease the impact reckless drivers may have on you and your passengers.
 Try these strategies to help keep you safe from reckless drivers.

 If You Get in a Car with a Reckless Driver

-Most people do not deliberately get in the car with a driver known for reckless behaviors.
+Most people do not deliberately get in the car with a driver known for reckless behaviors or impaired driving.
 If you do know someone has a reputation for driving recklessly, try to avoid riding with them—and after one reckless ride, try to avoid going with them again in the future.
 When you find yourself stuck in the car with a reckless driver, try these strategies.

 If You Spot a Reckless Driver on the Road

 Seeing a reckless driver on the road makes many people tense up, prepared for the driver to do anything.
 While you cannot stop another driver’s behavior on your own, you can take steps to keep yourself and your passengers safe.

 Do not engage the other driver.
 Resist the urge to, for example, block in a reckless driver so that they cannot pass you.
 Do not make hand signals or other gestures that could incite anger in the other driver.
 Road rage can cause even more dangerous driving behaviors or cause the driver to react badly to you and your passengers, including choosing to follow you until you stop to attack you.
 Instead, continue driving as normally as possible while near the reckless driver.